-Welcome to Part 4 of our Web Site Traffic Blueprint article series, where we explain how to create an automated traffic generating machine using the WordPress CMS.
+Welcome to Part Four of our Web Site Traffic Blueprint article series, where we show you how to drive visitors automatically to your website using WordPress.

 So far, here is what we have covered in this series:

-In Part 1, we describe the traffic automation process, and explain why using an expertly configured WordPress website is the key to generating automated web traffic …
+In Part 1, we provided an overview of the traffic automation process, and explained why using an expertly configured WordPress website or blog is the key to generating automated traffic …

-(With an expertly configured WordPress site, all you have to do to automatically bring traffic is post content on a consistent basis!)
+(With an expertly configured WordPress website or blog, all you have to do is publish content consistently to attract traffic!)

-In Part 2, we discussed the setup phase.
-We explained the best way to start if you don’t have a web presence yet, how to set everything up if you already have a site, and what to do if your website has been built with WordPress.
+In Part 2, we discuss the setup phase of this process.
+We explain the best way to start if you don’t have a website yet, how to set everything up if you already have a site, and what to do if your existing website was built with WordPress.

 In this step, we configure all the settings that affect your website’s ability to generate traffic automatically …